kalamuna/ucb_cas/README.txt

      You may want to customize these.
 Feel free...

+  */logout takes you to /caslogout*

+     This is considered best practice on campus.
+If you need to change this remove the alias at /admin/build/path

   *Users cannont change password*

      Unchecking this is very likely to cause confusion.
 Users should